jdlaughman/PythonForWaivers/README.md

 W_GenerateDice.py - Use lists, for loops and while to create virtual set of dice that can be rerolled

-W_SimpleRPG.py - Use classes and dictionaries to create a role-playing character that battles a randomly selected enemy W_SimpleRPG_inheritcance.py - Updated version of SimpleRPG that incorporates additonal uses of classes with inheritcance to create enemy with more references to class objects throughout code
+W_SimpleRPG.py - Use classes and dictionaries to create a role-playing character that battles a randomly selected enemy W_SimpleRPG_inheritcance.py - Updated version of SimpleRPG that incorporates additonal uses of classes with inheritcance to create enemy.
+Also generally has more references to class objects throughout code

 W_NormalEquationForLinear.py - Use matrix multiplicaiton via numpy module and matplotlib to caluclate and display linear regression intercept and coefficient.
 The output focuses on plotting a chart that includes the intercept and coefficient.